gvwilson/sensibleadventures/shapers/shapers.md

 Townies often dye their tails in bright colors;
 those who live in the wild will camouflage theirs instead.

--   Naturally have a High rating in Jumping (a specialized form of Acrobatics) and Brawling (they are great natural boxers).

 ### Lion

 | SIZ | FIT | DEX | INT | SGT | HER | SML |